Jmuccigr/temples/maps/README.md

 ## List of folders

-- icons - some local icon files
+- icons - some local icon files with markers from <https://github.com/pointhi/leaflet-color-markers>
 - scripts - mapping-related scripts
 - scripts_for_sql - same set of scripts, but adapted to pull data from mysql database, not a static file.
 Currently synced with romeresearchgroup.org.